By Dave Landry

 Back to Steve’s question: First, a 36% trailing stop seems a little extreme, but in some cases that’s what the position might call for.
-Case and point: CNX a stock we are long (when this column was first published--see my Core Trading Service Delayed) originally had a 34% stop.
+Case and point: CNX a stock we are long (when this column was first published) originally had a 34% stop.
 That’s what it called for since it easily bounced around 20 and even 30% over the short-term.
 If you look at the chart you’ll see that even at 34%, it still looked pretty close to where the price was.
 Again though, you can’t use a fixed percentage on all trades.

-Using a current example from the open portfolio, notice that KEM started out with 1.55 points/22% as the trailing stop, and that stop has since widened to 7.2 points/29%.
+Using a current example from the open portfolio (note: this trade has since stopped out), notice that KEM started out with 1.55 points/22% as the trailing stop, and that stop has since widened to 7.2 points/29%.

 Can you trade for longer-term gains without excessive risk?
 Yes!
 You can..

 Now, Steve’s looking for tips and tricks on how to gradually widen the stop.
 He alluded to playing the “keep the change” game.
 The reason I call it a game is because I have found that it’s easier to implement a plan if you see it as a game.
 A game is something that’s fun—and seriously, isn’t catching a trend fun?
 So how do you play “keep the change?”
 That’s easy!
 Do nothing!
 Suppose a stock goes up a few cents or even slightly more than a few cents on a higher price stock.
 Just leave the stop where it is.
 You have now effectively widened the stop-not by much, but it can add up over time.